 There is something for everybody when it comes to accommodation in Detroit.
-The city is home to not just characterful urban neighbourhoods, but also lovely green spaces and sprawling houses in the suburbs.
+The city is home to not just characterful urban neighbourhoods, but also lovely green spaces and sprawling houses.

-Most people tend to rent in Detroit when first arriving, but they may be encouraged by the affordable property market to eventually buy property in Detroit.
+Most people tend to rent in Detroit when first arriving, but they may be encouraged by the affordable property market to eventually buy a home in Detroit.

 Types of accommodation in Detroit

-Expats will find a variety of accommodation options in Detroit.
+Expats will find a variety of accommodation options in the metro.
 A mixture of high-rise residential blocks and low-rise townhouses dominate the downtown areas, while larger family homes with gardens can be found further out in the surrounding suburbs.

-As with any big city, there is a myriad of options available when choosing an apartment in Detroit.
-While it may not have an iconic skyline like New York City or Seattle, there are still many decent high-rise spots in the city’s central districts.
-Along with this, there are also smaller condos and low-rise residential blocks, especially in the suburbs.
+As with any big city, there are myriad options available when choosing an apartment in Detroit.
+While it may not have an iconic skyline like New York City or Seattle, there is still plenty of decent high-rise housing in the central districts, as well as smaller condos and low-rise residential blocks.

-There is a huge variety of houses available in Detroit’s middle- and upper-class neighbourhoods.
-Going against the stereotypical vision of Detroit as an urban jungle, there are loads of safe suburbs perfect for raising families.
-A huge range of housing styles can be seen in Detrot from gorgeous Gilded Age properties to Gothic Revival, Federal and Victorian-style homes.
+There is a huge variety of houses available in Detroit’s middle and upper-class neighbourhoods.
+In contrast to the stereotypical image of Detroit as an urban jungle, there are loads of safe suburbs perfect for raising families.
+A huge range of housing styles can be seen throughout the city, from gorgeous Gilded Age properties to Gothic Revival, Federal and Victorian-style homes.

 Finding accommodation in Detroit

-Online listings are the primary way of exploring housing options in Detroit and a good way for new arrivals to familiarise themselves with the city’s property market prior to relocation.
-Alternatively, real estate agents are also an option.
-However, they will charge a fee for their services.
+Online listings are the primary way of exploring housing options in Detroit and are also a good way for new arrivals to familiarise themselves with the city’s property market prior to relocation.
+Alternatively, estate agents are also an option, though they will charge a fee for their services.

-When looking for a home in Detroit, families should consider areas close to schools and colleges, and working professionals should also factor in their work commute, which can become tedious as there is a degree of traffic congestion in the city.
+When looking for a home in Detroit, families should consider areas close to schools, and working professionals should also factor in their work commute which, depending on location, could be impacted by traffic congestion.